Comment (0)

 All ingredients should be at room temperature.

 Put egg yolks, caster sugar and vanillin sugar in the mixing bowl.
 Beat until light and fluffy.
-Add the curd cheese, whilst constantly mixing.
+Add the curd cheese while constantly mixing.
 Add the custard powder and mix to combine.
-Pour in the oil and milk to the cheesecake batter, mix.
-At the end, add in the milk powder and mix to avoid any milk powder lumps in the cheesecake batter (the resulting cheesecake batter will have a thin consistency).
+Pour the oil and milk into the cheesecake batter and mix.
+In the end, add the milk powder and mix to avoid any milk powder lumps in the cheesecake batter (the resulting cheesecake batter will have a thin consistency).

 In a separate bowl, beat the egg whites until stiff.
-Add the beaten egg whites to the cheesecake batter, gently mix with the spatula to combine.
+Add the beaten egg whites to the cheesecake batter and gently mix with the spatula to combine.

-Place the cheesecake batter onto the biscuits that are arranged in the baking pan.
+Place the cheesecake batter onto the biscuits arranged in the baking pan.
 Bake at 180ºC for about 60 minutes in a water bath**.
-The top of the cheesecake will be brown, the cheesecake will grow about 2 cm, and during cooling it will fall evenly to its original height.
-After baking, cool in an open oven for about 30 minutes, then remove the water bath and put in the oven again, to cool.
+The top of the cheesecake will be brown, it will grow about 2 cm, and during cooling, it will fall evenly to its original height.
+After baking, cool it in an open oven for about 30 minutes, then remove the water bath and put it in the oven again to cool.

 It can be stored in the fridge, but it is not necessary.